-Over the years England have been blessed with a number of great goalscorers.
+England have been blessed with a number of great goalscorers over the years.

-In England’s recent 3-1 win over Italy, Harry Kane scored his 60th and 61st goals for the Three Lions, extending his lead as the all-time top goalscorer.
+Harry Kane scored his 79th England goal in the Three Lions’ pre-World Cup 2026 friendly against New Zealand, extending his lead as the all-time top goalscorer.

-The Bayern Munich striker has found the net at all levels the Three Lions, winning the 2018 World Cup Golden Boot, hitting four goals during the knockout stages of Euro 2020 and then scoring another two at the 2022 World Cup.
+The Bayern Munich striker has found the net at all levels the Three Lions, winning the 2018 World Cup Golden Boot and hitting four goals during the knockout stages of Euro 2020.
+Kane then scored another two at the 2022 World Cup and three at Euro 2024.
 It’s safe to say Kane does it when it counts.

 With that in mind, how would England’s top-five goalscorers look based on strike rate, rather than outright goals?